Good Wild Harmonic Bundles and Good Filtered Higgs Bundles: Introduction

-A polarization of pure Hodge structure typically appears when we consider the Gauss-Manin connection associated to a smooth projective morphism $f:\nbigx\lrarr \nbigy$.
-Namely, the family of vector spaces $H^{w}(f^{-1}(y))$ $(y\in \nbigy)$ naturally induces a flat bundle on $\nbigy$.
+A polarization of pure Hodge structure typically appears when we consider the Gauss--Manin connection associated with a smooth projective morphism $f\colon \nbigx\lrarr \nbigy$.
+Namely, the family of vector spaces $H^{w}\big(f^{-1}(y)\big)$ $(y\in \nbigy)$ naturally induces a flat bundle on $\nbigy$.
 With the Hodge decomposition, it is a variation of Hodge structure of weight $w$.
 A relatively ample line bundle induces a polarization on the variation of Hodge structure.